Paradigm4/SciDB-Julia/README.md

     Julia v0.3 (​http://julialang.org/)
-    Julia package "Requests.jl" and its dependencies (​https://github.com/Keno/Requests.jl) SciDB 14.6, or SciDB 14.3 with Enterprise Edition Paradigm4 shim for REST-ful access to SciDB (​https://github.com/Paradigm4/shim)
+    Julia package "Requests.jl" and its dependencies (​https://github.com/Keno/Requests.jl) SciDB 14.3 with Enterprise Edition

-##Usage
+    Paradigm4 shim for REST-ful access to SciDB (​https://github.com/Paradigm4/shim)

+##Installation and Usage

+If you don't have the Julia package "Requests.jl" installed, please install it from within Julia via the following:

+   julia> Pkg.add("Requests")

+To download the source code for the 14.3 release, change 'branch:master' to 'tag:v14.3.0' and then click 'download', or directly download from https://github.com/Paradigm4/SciDB-Julia/archive/v14.3.zip

 To load the SciDB-Julia package, ensure that the Julia LOAD_PATH variable points towards the folder in which the package lives.
 NOTE: this step is not required unless the package lives in a non-standard location.

     julia> push!(LOAD_PATH, "/path/to/SciDB-Julia")
     3-element Array{Union(UTF8String,ASCIIString),1}: